lhbrichard/rumor-detection/README.md

 # rumor-detection
 The public code for paper

-Updat when the paper is public available
+Update when the paper is public available